wstidolph/grouped_file_renamer/README.md

 work_party/in_0002_a.jpg
 work_party/.fssort.ini <= controls order just in work_party
 ```
-So now you want to start renaming at a root directory but decend into the driectories below (e.g., descend into `vatation` and `work_party`):
+So now you want to start renaming at a root directory but decend into the driectories below (e.g., descend into `vacation` and `work_party`):

 ``~/scans python3 gfr.py --do-subtree rename FOO`